 Always turn off the power at the breaker or fuse box before you work on electricity.
 This keeps you safe from potential electric shock.

 The ground wire is designed to protect you.
 In the event that the live wire comes loose and touches the light fixture, the ground wire diverts the power and blows the breaker, instead of you feeling an electrical shock when you touch the fixture.

 That’s the only purpose the ground wire serves.
 It’s a safety feature.
-The light works just fine without it.
+The light works just fine without it, just like in the case of a light switch.
 But before you just discard it entirely, there may be an alternative way to hook it up.

 Examine the metal box

 Assuming the electrical box is metal, take a look at the box.
 Frequently the metal box itself is grounded.
 If the Romex wire coming into the box appears to have a metalized surface, that surface probably serves as a ground.
 I’ve also seen boxes where the ground wire is looped back so it’s touching the box but not actually present in the box.

 While you can’t necessarily assume every metal box is grounded, many are.
 If there’s a screw inside the metal box, connect the ground wire from the fixture to it.
 If not, look for a screw hole in the box.
 You can put a short 8-32 machine screw in the hole, then connect the ground wire to that screw.

 Putting a screw in an electrical box can be a pain.
 I find a magnetized screwdriver helps.
 If you don’t have a magnetized screwdriver, try using a small piece of tape to secure the screw to your screwdriver until you thread the screw into its destination.